CE-Programming/toolchain/docs/static/ides.rst

 .. image:: images/ides_clion_3.png
    :align: center

-Set the "Build Tool" to :code:`CEdev/bin/make.exe` and both C compilers to :code:`CEdev/bin/ez80-clang.exe`
+On Windows, set the "Build Tool" to :code:`CEdev/bin/make.exe` and both C compilers to :code:`CEdev/bin/ez80-clang.exe`

-MacOS/Linux come with their own system Make executable, so you don't need to edit that.

-On MacOS/Linux, executables have no file extension.
-Set both C compilers to :code:`CEdev/bin/ez80-clang`.
+On MacOS/Linux, set both C compilers to :code:`CEdev/bin/ez80-clang`.
+MacOS/Linux come with their own system :code:`make` executable, and the default system one can be used.

 .. image:: images/ides_clion_4.png
    :align: center

 CLion will likely warn that "Test CMake run finished with errors".
 This is safe to ignore.

 5. Set the Makefile Toolchain (:code:`Build, Execution, Deployment > Makefile`) to your newly created toolchain.